 Building the service

-Let’s move on to creating our backend API – we’ll go with Akka HTTP on this one, since it’s arguably the most popular choice out there.
-As usual, you can checkout the ready-made code from https://github.com/kmikulski/blog-keycloak/tree/master/keycloak-akka-http if you’re in a hurry – otherwise, please follow along.
+Let’s move on to creating our backend API.
+We’ll go with Akka HTTP on this one, since it’s arguably the most popular choice out there.
+As usual, you can check out the ready-made code if you’re in a hurry – otherwise, please follow along.

-Let’s start with a Giter8 template for Akka HTTP, to have most of the boilerplate generated for us:
+Let’s start with a Giter8 template for Akka HTTP, so most of the boilerplate is generated for us:

 sbt new akka/akka-http-quickstart-scala.g8

-The first thing you want to do is add the necessary dependencies to your
+The first thing you’ll need to do is to add the necessary dependencies to your

 We’ll need proper CORS handling for requests coming from our frontend, so let’s add a trait for this: